Summary | How to set it up | Acknowledgments | Support

 described in the wiki at Emaculation.com.
 Or use the SheepShaver preferences to add the unformatted Backup 2GB disk also included in the system.

 This system is built on software provided by many people who are more expert than I am.
 The included build of SheepShaver was built by Ronald P. Regensburg and posted at the E-Maculation support forum for SheepShaver.
 The AppleScript makes use of two Unix applications, checkModifierKeys by Stefan Klieme, and dspsizes, by Martin Michel.
 I have benefited from many suggestions by Ronald P. Regensburg and others in the E-Maculation forum, and I could not have written this script without the help of many experts at Macscripter.net.

-Please do not ask me to help you set up the Mac OS or use any applications.
+Please do not ask me to help you set up the "classic" Mac OS or advise you about any applications.
 Please ask for support in the E-Maculation support forum for SheepShaver.
 If you want to get in touch with me about the AppleScript in the SheepShaver Wrapper, then please visit this page.

 Edward Mendelson (em thirty-six [at] columbia [dot] edu, but with two initials and two numerals before the [at] sign, not spelled out as shown here).